OpenClaw Telegram Setup: BotFather, Token, and allowFrom Config (2026)

 - Gateway might not have started the Telegram channel.
 Check

 openclaw logsfor "Telegram channel started" or errors. - Token might be invalid.
-Regenerate in BotFather.
+Regenerate in BotFather with

 - Check your server's network connection